Is There a Gap in Your Air Barrier Wall Design?

 All day long, our specification development team opens and reviews architectural details.
 We look at cross sections every week.
 One of the most often seen reflects the industry’s move towards exterior wall design based on air barrier principles.

-Driven by the desire for more energy efficient buildings and LEED certification, air barrier codes have were developed and adopted in Canada years ago and have been adopted in states across the US.
+Driven by the desire for more energy efficient buildings and LEED certification, air barrier codes were developed and adopted in Canada years ago and have been adopted in states across the US.
 The principles of air barrier design are being widely adopted because they make sense–building science, waterproofing, and energy-use sense.

 What do we see?